CiscoTestAutomation/getting-started/source/contribute/contribute.rst

 Run unit tests
 ^^^^^^^^^^^^^^
-You must run unit tests on all new code.
-Your changes must not break existing unit tests, and you must include the test results when you open a pull request.
+.. important:: You must run unit tests on all new code.
+Your changes must not break existing unit tests, and you must include the test results when you :ref:`open a pull request <open-pull-request>`.

+To run the unittest;
+    cd genielibs/src/conf/tests/
+    runAll
+    cd genielibs/src/ops/tests/
+    runAll

 Update the changelog
 ^^^^^^^^^^^^^^^^^^^^